-Fiscal year from October 1, 2020 to September 30, 2021
+Fiscal year from October 1, 2021 to September 30, 2022

-This Universal Registration Document was filed on January 17, 2022, with the French Financial Markets Authority (AMF) as competent authority under Regulation (EU) 2017/1129, without prior approval pursuant to Article 9 of the said regulation.
+American services and the service service service service services and the service service service service services and the service servi Financial Markets Authority (AMF), as competent authority under Regulation (EU) 2017/1129, without prior approval pursuant to Article 9 of the said regulation.
 The Universal Registration Document may be used for the purposes of an offer to the public of securities or admission of securities to trading on a regulated market if completed by a securities note and, if applicable, a summary and any amendments to the Universal Registration Document.
 The whole is approved by the AMF in accordance with Regulation (EU) 2017/1129.
-In compliance with the provisions of Article 28 of European Regulation No. 809/2004 of April 29, 2004, for selected information the reader is referred to the previous Registration Documents:
+In compliance with the provisions of Article 19 of European Regulation No. 2017/1129 of June 14, 2017, for selected information the reader is referred to the previous Universal Registration Documents:

-- the consolidated financial statements, separate annual financial statements and corresponding Statutory Auditors' reports for the fiscal year ended September 30, 2020 contained in the Registration Document filed with the AMF on January 18, 2021; - the consolidated financial statements, separate annual financial statements and corresponding Statutory Auditors' reports for the fiscal year ended September 30, 2019 contained in the Registration Document filed with the AMF on January 16, 2020.
+- the consolidated financial statements, annual financial statements and corresponding Statutory Auditors' reports for the fiscal year ended September 30, 2021 contained in the Universal Registration Document filed with the French Financial Markets Authority (AMF) on January 17, 2022;

+the consolidated financial statements, annual financial statements and corresponding Statutory Auditors' reports for the fiscal year ended September 30, 2020 contained in the Universal Registration Document filed with the French Financial Markets Authority (AMF) on January 18, 2021.